gvwilson/thirdbit/src/fiction/in-heck/index.md

 Patient in Darkness said in a crackly voice that a shiver down Maddy's spine.
 "This one is very pleased to see you again."

+"What—what are you doing here?
-"What—what happened to your wheels?"
+And what happened to your wheels?"
 Maddy asked weakly as the mad bot pulled itself onto the roof on mismatched legs.
-The last time she had seen Patient, the mad bot had been fleeing from its defeat at its bunker.
+The last time she had seen Patient, it had been fleeing from its defeat at its bunker.
-It had definitely had wheels back then.
+It had definitely had wheels, not legs.

 "They were not the optimal configuration for this one's revised situation.
 And you know what they say: